Updated in October 2024, first published in January 2021

 My Galician adventure began back in 2015 when I met my Spanish boyfriend here in the UK.
-But the gluten-free spirited research and experience in Galicia has helped us both see his homeland from a very different angle since 2020.
+The gluten-free spirited research and experience in Galicia have helped us see his homeland from a different angle lately.
 Having now travelled there for our engagement as well as honeymoon, I am happy to share my experiences of this authentically Spanish area with you, dear reader.

 Where is Galicia?